Introduction to Accounting Interview Questions

 14. Define a Letter of Credit?

 It is a guarantee given by a bank on behalf of its customer.
 The bank backs the customer’s paying ability and guarantees that if the customer is unable to pay in full to the receiver, the bank will take up the onus of the remaining amount.

 15. What is Capital Budgeting?

 It is the planning process wherein the firm introspects the capital expenditure policy of the firm and takes decisions on the procurement, sale or continuation of capital assets in the firm.

-This has been a guide to the list Of Accounting Interview Questions and Answers so that the candidate can crackdown these accounting Interview Questions easily.
+This has been a guide to the list Of Accounting Interview Questions and Answers so that the candidate can easily crackdown on these accounting Interview Questions.
 Here in this post, we have studied top accounting Interview Questions that are often asked in interviews.
 You may also look at the following articles to learn more –